samiyeb/consistent.bino/README.md

 ### Version 1.0.2
-Temporarily disabled the implementation of Spring HATEOAS to revamp system design, In future versions, the enhanced RESTful service capabilties and improved API evolution support with hypermedia-driven outputs will come back soon!
+Temporarily disabled the implementation of Spring HATEOAS to revamp system design, In future versions, the enhanced RESTful service capabilties and improved API evolution support with hypermedia-driven outputs will make its return soon!
 ### Version 1.0.1
 Implemented Spring HATEOAS to enhance RESTful service capabilities.
 Improved API evolution support with hypermedia-driven outputs.